-Focus groups can be successful tools for a variety of projects such as determining program needs, evaluating program outcomes, assessing customer satisfaction, exploring areas of concern within an organization, brainstorming potential policy reforms, and developing better questionnaires for survey research.
+Focus groups can be a successful tool for a variety of projects, such as determining program needs, evaluating program outcomes, assessing customer satisfaction, exploring areas of concern within an organization, brainstorming potential policy reforms, and developing better questionnaires for survey research.

 Focus groups are used to better understand:

 - The feelings and concerns of employees within an organization